zaqifathis/BIMserver-doc/Scalability.md

 # Current situation

-BIMserver is deployed as either a WAR in an application server like Tomcat, or as a JAR.
+BIMserver is deployed as either a WAR on an application server like Tomcat, or as a JAR.
 There is no real difference in the functionalities, it's just that one version contains the application server in the JAR, the other requires you to already have an application server deployed.

 BIMserver stores data on disk.
 To make sure this data can be retrieved in an efficient way, a database is used.
-A database is nothing more that piece of code that makes it easier to write/read to disk.
+A database is nothing more than a piece of code that makes it easier to write to/read from disk.

 > A few notes
 - BIMserver can serve so called "web modules", static files (html, css, js).
 That functionality is only there to make development of plugins/BIMserver easier.
-In production those files should be served by a webserver good at serving static files like nginx.
+In production those files should be served by a webserver that is good at serving static files like nginx.
 - BIMserver is not supposed to be connected to the internet directly.
-In production you'd have your users connect to your application, which in turn connects to BIMserver.
-You can see BIMserver as a database specific for BIM(odels).
-You wouldn't let your users connect directly to a MySQL database.
+In production you'd have your users connect to your application server, which in turn connects to BIMserver.
+You can see BIMserver as a database specific for BIM.
+You wouldn't let your users connect directly to a MySQL database either.

 ## Embedded database